When privacy clashes with user experience

 Re: When privacy clashes with user experience

-I just wish there was an "I don't care" button.
-Like, I want a button that would say "Don't ask me again".
+I just wish there was an "I don't care" button. :D Like, I want a button that would say "Don't ask me again".

 Another approach would be a "permissions report" where maybe once a month, once a quarter, or every 6 months, it could just generate a general report of the privacy entitlements of installed apps and the approved/unapproved permissions.
 Make it something easy to find in the setting that a user could pull on a whim too.
 There are more ways to be privacy aware than to be nagged constantly.